 Disclaimer: This drug has not been found by FDA to be safe and effective, and this labeling has not been approved by FDA.
 For further information about unapproved drugs, click here.

-Solution is offered in 8.4% concentration.
+Solutions are offered in concentrations of 7.5% and 8.4%.
 See table in HOW SUPPLIED section for contents and characteristics.

 Water for Injection, USP is chemically designated H2O.